kartoun/alcohol_use_classification/README.md

 **Data for Fine-tuning** https://huggingface.co/datasets/kartoun/Alcohol_Use_Clinical_Notes_GPT4 This dataset contains 1,500 samples of expressions indicating alcohol use or its negation, generated from clinical narrative notes using OpenAI's ChatGPT 4 model.
 It's designed to support NLP applications that require the identification of alcohol use references in healthcare records.

 **Usage:** Run the "Fine-tuning" script to handle data loading, model initialization, training, and saving the model outputs.
-Afterwards, run the "Performance assessment" script to evaluate the model's performance metrics
+Afterwards, run the "Performance assessment" script to evaluate the model's performance metrics.
+You can query the model with a single text blob and get a classification value (0 or 1).

 **Output:** The fine-tuned model and tokenizer are saved in a designated directory, along with performance metrics for review.